 Colourful Characters: the Cordings Trouser Collection

 Cordings are synonymous with traditional trousers, made from classic British cloths, from moleskin to needlecord.
-Our trousers are built to last a lifetime and we work with long standing mills to bring you the best off the peg selection of traditional trouserings around.
+Our trousers are built to last a lifetime and we work with long standing mills to bring you the best off the peg selection of traditional trouserings around – and of course they all come in a selection of vibrant colours.
 So what is the difference between needlecord and cord, and when are moleskins the right choice?

 Allegedly named after its association with the French royal family (Cor Du Roy) the cloth has become synonymous with country clothing.

-We are renown for our large selection of colours, from navy and olive through to brighter purples and gold.
-It is a common misconception that navy is the traditional colour for cords, archive cloth from Brisbane Moss in Lancashire shows that strong bright colours have always been in demand, as they fit so well with tweeds and tartans.
+We are renowned for our large selection of colours, from navy and olive through to brighter purples and gold.
+It is a common misconception that navy is the traditional colour for cords.
+In fact, archive cloth from Brisbane Moss in Lancashire shows that strong bright colours have always been in demand, as they fit so well with tweeds and tartans.
 Corduroy is the perfect winter cloth, its summer partner is of course needlecord.
 The Cordings cord has side adjusters rather than belt loops and internal buttons for braces.

 Woven in exactly the same way as cord, the main difference is the stripes are finer and the number of wales per inch is 11 on a needlecord creating a finer lighter 12oz cloth.
 Our needlecords come with belt loops, and look very smart teamed with a polo belt.
 Again Cordings are renowned for our large colour selection in this fabric, with lighter brighter colours available during the warmer months.